 - Not following safety laws – Pedestrians are expected to abide by safety rules just like drivers.
 These include crossing at crosswalks when available, following walk signals, and more.
 If a pedestrian decides to cross the street without the clear right-of-way in a crosswalk, it can cause an accident.

 - Children – While parents can do their best to teach children to stay away from the street, it might not stop a child from darting off the sidewalk to retrieve a ball or crossing the street before looking both ways.
 This can increase the risk of pedestrian accidents, especially because small children can be more difficult to see for drivers.

 It is true that pedestrians can cause accidents, but what does that mean for insurance claims or personal injury lawsuits arising from the crash?

 Drivers can often sustain injuries in pedestrian accidents, as well.
 If a pedestrian was fully to blame for causing a crash, and you sustained injuries, the negligent pedestrian should be liable for your medical bills and other losses.

 However, in many situations, both a pedestrian and a driver might have been partially responsible for causing an accident.
 For example, if a pedestrian crossed against the walk signal, and a driver failed to stop because they were distracted, both can share liability.
 This means that pedestrians in California might still be able to recover for partial losses.

 If you were a pedestrian found to be 75 percent liable, and a driver was deemed 25 percent liable for a crash, you have the right to recover for 25 percent of your losses.
 This can be significant, especially because pedestrian injuries can be particularly severe.
-Always discuss your pedestrian accident with a California injury attorney.
+Always discuss your pedestrian accident with a Riverside pedestrian accident attorney.